Endicott College: Academics

-Endicott College is composed of the School of Arts & Sciences, Gerrish School of Business, School of Communication, School of Education, School of Hospitality Management, School of Sport Science & Fitness Studies, School of Nursing, School of Visual & Performing Arts, and the Van Loan School of Graduate & Professional Studies.
-Graduate programs are offered in Business, Education, Nursing, Computer Science, and Political Science.
-The most popular major is Business Management, followed by Fitness and Recreation Studies, Psychology and Visual/Performing Arts.
+Endicott College is composed of the School of Social Sciences, Communication, & Humanities, Gerrish School of Business, School of Education, School of Sport Science, Cummings School of Nursing & Health Sciences, School of Visual & Performing Arts, the Institute for Applied Behavioral Science, and the Van Loan Division of Professional Studies.
+Graduate programs are offered in Business, Education, Nursing, Bioinformatics, Applied Behavior Analysis, Interior Architecture, Homeland Security, Sport Leadership, and Athletic Training.

 In 2014, the college initiated its first doctoral program (Ed.D.) in educational leadership in higher education.
 It now also offers an Ed.D. in preK-12 educational leadership, a Ph.D. in applied behavioral analysis, and a Ph.D. in nursing.

 In 2014, Endicott's student-to-faculty ratio was 12:1.

 All bachelor's degree candidates must complete three distinct internship experiences before graduation, including two 120-hour positions and a semester-long internship during their senior year.
 Students majoring in nursing and athletic training earn internship credits with clinical educational experiences while education majors gain experience in the classroom through student teaching.

 Endicott was ranked no. 23 in the Regional Universities (North) category of U.S. News & World Reports 2019 rankings.